katieraby/northcoders-news-API/README.md

 ### Step 4 - README

-Finally, you should write a README for this project (and remove this one).
-The README should be broken down like this: https://gist.github.com/PurpleBooth/109311bb0361f32d87a2
+Write a README for your project.
+Check out this [guide](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for what sort of things should be included.

-It should also include the link where your Heroku app is hosted.
+It should also include the link to where your Heroku app is hosted.

+Take a look at GitHub's guide for [mastering markdown](https://guides.github.com/features/mastering-markdown/) for making it look pretty!

 ### Optional Extras